dzhuffin/PerforceDiffMargin/README.md

 Thanks to

+* Laurent Kempé [@laurentkempe](https://github.com/laurentkempe) The auther of Git Diff Margin

+And other contributors of Git Diff Margin:
 * Sam Harwell [@sharwell](https://github.com/sharwell) for all the improvements
 * Rick Sladkey [@ricksladkey](https://github.com/ricksladkey) for the fixes
 * Ethan J. Brown [@Iristyle](https://github.com/Iristyle) for the first chocolatey package